andkoc001/pands-problem-set/README.md

 Solution: <https://github.com/andkoc001/pands-problem-set/blob/master/09-second.py>

 The challenge of solving this problem was to open an external text file in the command line.
-That was possible with help of `sys` library imported in the top of the code.
+That was possible with help of `sys` module imported in the top of the code.

 My program performs so, by using one of the `sys` methods: `.argv` with attribute `1`.